 Low Carb Ice Cream sundaes are the perfect summer treat.
 Especially when there are multiple types of ice creams and toppings!

 When LC Foods sent me all three varieties of their low carb ice creams, I just knew that I wanted to buy an ice cream maker.
 Although it isn’t required to make them, it gave me just the excuse I needed.
 I can totally see myself going crazy and making a ton of low carb ice cream recipes.
-The possibilities are endless.
-This is the ice creamer maker I got.
+The possibilities are endless, and you don’t need an ice cream maker for these mixes.
+However, I decided to use one.
+This is the ice cream maker I got.

 The low carb ice cream mixes are super easy to make.
 You only need the mix, water, vanilla extract and heavy cream.
 You don’t even need an ice cream maker, although it does make it easier and I chose to use one.
 All three flavors come in at less than 1 net carb per half cup.
 That is considerably lower in carbs than Halo Top or Enlightened.
 What I like best about these is that they have the same creaminess of a traditional ice cream, whereas Halo Top or other lower carb ice creams always taste more icy to me than creamy.
 Jon said he only wants to eat these from now on.
 Plus, now that I have my ice cream maker, I can make all sorts of different low carb frozen treats.